OUR PROGRAMS

 • When youth are joyfully engaged with fresh produce and scratch cooked meals, they bring that excitement and learning home to their families

-• Healthy, tasty food can be inexpensive and easy, our programs model simple, affordable, seasonal, local eating
+• Healthy, tasty food can be inexpensive and easy!
+Our programs model simple, affordable, seasonal, local eating

 SCHOOL-BASED GARDENING & COOKING PROGRAMS

-• Coordinate care of the garden through a combination of student activities and community volunteers.
+• Coordinate care of the garden through a combination of student activities and community volunteers

 • Provide cooking lessons during the winter months featuring vegetables grown in school gardens and local farms.
 Check out some of our recipes here!